atanasster/storybook/addons/controls/README.md

 };
 ```

-- **exclude** an array of property names that allows you to exclude a subset of the smart control properties to be displayd
+- **exclude** an array of property names that allows you to exclude a subset of the smart control properties to be displayed

 ```js
 noColors.story = {